techidaily/site-games-able/source/_posts/cost-saving-strategies-for-gamers.md

  Sony declared that the PS5 Disc Edition uses a maximum of 350 watts while the Digital Edition uses 340 watts.
 However, most games should demand between 150 to 250 watts.
 While this is seemingly small, it could multiply over the course of several days.

- And it’s even worse if you leave your TV on as well because[the average consumption for a modern TV is about 175 watts](https://www.makeuseof.com/how-many-watts-does-a-tv-use-how-much-costs-to-watch/) .
+ And it’s even worse if you leave your TV on as well because [the average consumption for a modern TV is about 175 watts](https://www.makeuseof.com/how-many-watts-does-a-tv-use-how-much-costs-to-watch/) .
 Leaving your PS5 and TV running for 24 hours could cost you anything from 6 kilowatts to 10.8 kilowatts per day.

  The average cost of electricity in the US is about 12 cents per unit of kilowatts.
 When you do the math, you’ll see that it could cost you between $0.72 to $1.30 per day and around $10 for an entire week.